elsassph/starling-imagebatch/README.md

 *Very early alpha code and API*

 The ImageBatch can efficiently (in terms of CPU and memory) render a large number of images sharing the same texture.

-This class is designed as an object pool - items are recycled and vectors are never modified.
+This class is designed as an object pool: items are recycled and vectors are never modified.

+[Try the demo][1] (10k particles with position/alpha/rotation animation).

+If you're unimpressed, that's ok - just notice that Starling rendering model adds an important overhead compared to heavily optimized demos or pure GPU particles (like ND2D offers).
+But here you can animate each element independently, and this is a big difference compared to animating a few high-polys models.

 **Features:**